inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/a-simple-introduction-to-machine-learning-website-with-video.md

 link: "https://towardsdatascience.com/introduction-to-machine-learning-f41aabc55264"
 keywords: []
 learnTags: ["dataset","machineLearning","basicAI"]
-summary: |-
-  An introduction to machine learning and the two main categories of machine learning models: supervised and unsupervised.
+summary: "An introduction to machine learning and the two main categories of machine learning models: supervised and unsupervised. "
 ---